FAMILY LINE AND HISTORY

 Buried: Jun 12, 1950, Holy Cross in Children’s Perpetual Care in Colma, San Mateo Co., California

-Re-interred: May 29, 1979, with mother, Velma Henrietta (Marley) Sevenau, Holy Cross Cemetery in Colma, San Mateo Co., California
+Re-interred: May 29, 1979, with mother, Velma Henrietta (Marley) Sevenau, at Holy Cross Cemetery in Colma, San Mateo Co., California

 4. Michael Gerard “Mike” Sevenau